 You do an abortion, you have to keep inventory.

-You have to make sure you get two arms, two legs, and all the pieces, because if you don't, your patient's gonna be in serious trouble.
+You have to make sure you get two arms, two legs, and all the pieces, because if you don't, your patient's going to be in serious trouble.

-That all of a sudden I tell people that was the first time I really, really, really looked at that pile of body parts.
+It's only after her death that all of a sudden, I tell people, that was the first time I really, really, really looked at that pile of body parts.

 And all of a sudden, I didn't see her wonderful right to choose, and I didn't see what a great doctor I was helping with her problem.